3D Modeling with Onshape

 Making your first part

 Sketching is extremely important in CAD (you wouldn’t be able to do anything else without sketching first).
-Planes, shapes, constraints, references
+Some things to look into:

 Making your second, third, fourth,… part

 Being organized is the key to reducing hassle while designing, learn the effective tools to be organized!
-Variable studio, naming, folders
+Important considerations for organzation are:

+Sometimes you don’t want to spend the time modeling something that already exists out on the internet.
 Aside from GrabCad, you can also get 3D models of parts you need straight in Onshape and quicky model with it.
-Public page, importing models to own document
+TODO: write or link a tutorial on how to import models into an onshape project

 Put it all together!